 There are no significant commitments for equipment, although the Company expects some modest capital expenditures in the year ending October 31, 2013 related to additional personnel and the expansion of the research and development activities.
 Management will manage the investing activities related its patent portfolio and anticipates continuing expenditures on such assets.
-The Company invested \$141,926 in the year ended October 31, 2012 in patent development inclusive of amounts capitalized and those expenditures related to internally generated patents which are expensed compared to \$106,078 in the prior year.
+The Company invested \$14,349 in the three months ended January 31, 2013 in patent development compared to \$22,108 for the same period in the prior year.